unblinking/trappykeepy/README.md

 export TKDB_PASSWORD="dbpass"
 export TKDB_MIGRATIONS="filesystem:./TrappyKeepy.Data/Migrations"
 export TKDB_CONN_STRING="Host=localhost;Database=keepydb;Port=15432;Username=dbuser;Password=dbpass"
+export TK_JWT_SECRET="devTestEnvironment"
+export TK_CRYPTO_KEY="MqSm0P5dMgFSZhEBKpCv4dVKgDrsgrmT"
 ```

+## Database

+The database is PostgreSQL.

+There are a few environment variables that must be set related to the database (see the Env vars section above).

 For development, a Vagrant box is setup to create a fresh PostgreSQL database instance that is ready to go.
 Read about [installing Vagrant](https://www.vagrantup.com/docs/installation) if needed.
 Once installed, run `vagrant up` from the root directory of this code repository where the `Vagrantfile` is located, which will create and configure the guest machine using the `Vagrant-setup/bootstrap.sh` shell script.
 Some helpful details for accessing this database are available in `Vagrant-setup/access.md`.